Student Employee Appreciation Week

 A Federal Work Study award means that the department for which a student works pays only 25% to 30% of the hourly wage and the government pays the rest.

 On-campus positions are available in many of the academic and administrative departments.
-Departments that hire students include Athletics, the University Store, Information Support, University Advancement, Residential Life, and Tutoring and Writing Services.
-Most positions pay between $7.50 and $10.00 per hour, with a longevity increase of $.25 per hour each year.
+Departments that hire students include Athletics, the University Store, Information Support, University Engagement, Residential Life, and Tutoring and Writing Services.
+Most positions pay between $8.25 and $10.00 per hour.

 Students with Federal Work Study may also use their award to work at off-campus community service agencies such as Family Based Services, Two River Theater, the Mental Health Association, the America Reads and America Counts tutoring programs, as well as numerous other locations.